samuelgingras/mhessian/README.md

 #### Installation notes

 You will need Matlab and a way to compile Matlab mex files.
-See Matlab documentation for details, including the C compilers that are supported for your system.
+See Matlab documentation for details, including a list of the C compilers that are supported for your system.

 1. Clone the Github repo https://github.com/samuelgingras/mhessian or download a zip file and unzip.